visoni01/qubicles/README.md

 Kate has extensive experience in traditional and digital marketing strategies and leads all of the marketing efforts for the company.
 She holds a Bachelor&#39;s in Magazine Journalism with a minor in International Political Science from the University of Georgia, where she was a writer and copyeditor for The Red &amp; Black student newspaper.

-_Albert Li, Software Developer_
+_Nitin V., Software Developer_

-Albert is an experienced business software developer playing a critical role in the development of Qubicles and porting old Fenero systems to the Qubicles/Telos technology stack.
+Nitin is an experienced business software developer playing a critical role in the development of Qubicles and porting old Fenero systems to the Qubicles/Telos technology stack.

-_Shivam Jaiswal, Software Developer_
+_Shivam Jaiswal, Lead Software Developer_

-Like Albert, Shivam is an experienced software developer on the Qubicles team.
+Like Nitin, Shivam is an experienced software developer on the Qubicles team.
 His past projects include working on Ethereum-based solutions for wallets and blockchain companies.

 _Warren Whitlock, CMO_